 An NFC tag contains three key components - the NFC chip, the antenna and something to hold it all together.
 The chip is the tiny black dot highlighted in the image below.
 It contains both the memory to store your data and the technology that allows the NFC communication.
 As you might expect, different NFC chips contain different amounts of memory.
 Additionally, different chips also have different features and technology.

 There are a large number of NFC chips on the market from various manufacturers.
 However, the Seritag team have supplied tags to tens of thousands of projects and we have the experience to understand what the vast majority of customers really need.
-Which is why we focus on two chips - the full featured NTAG213 and the lightweight, economical NTAG210µ.
+Which is why we generally focus on one chip that can work for the vast majority of projects - the full featured NTAG213.

 |Usable Memory||144 Bytes||48 Bytes|